 This is a tactic you can use no matter what you’re selling (pretty much).

-I was on a plane recently, when the airline offered 60,000 bonus miles to anyone who signed up for their credit card, but only if they acted while in the air.
+Lots of companies do this.
+Let’s say you’re on a plane and the airline offered 60,000 bonus miles to anyone who signed up for their credit card, but only if they acted while in the air.

 Check the promotions tab on your inbox and you’ll likely have dozens of emails with subject lines like, “Only two days left for bonuses!” or “$999 worth in freebies if you buy today!”